carpentries-incubator/data-harvesting-for-agriculture/_episodes/01-R-RStudio.md

 >
 > Historically, R programmers have used a variety of conventions for naming variables.
 The `.` character
 > in R can be a valid part of a variable name; thus the above assignment could have easily been `weight.kg <- 57.5`.
-> This is often confusing to R newcomers who have programmed in languages where `.` has a more significant meaning.
+> This is often confusing to R newcomers who have programmed in languages where `.` has a more significant meaning **, or to people who are used to file names like resume.doc where the component after . identifies the type of a file. --Dena**.
 > Today, most R programmers 1) start variable names with lower case letters, 2) separate words in variable names with
 > underscores, and 3) use only lowercase letters, underscores, and numbers in variable names.
 The book *R Packages* includes
 > a [chapter](http://r-pkgs.had.co.nz/style.html) on this and other style considerations.